msucevan/msucevan/README.md

 ### 👨‍💻 About me

-Senior Full Stack Developer with **6+ years** of end-to-end experience — from architecture to production — based in Thun, Switzerland and working remotely for **figureIT AG**.
+Senior Full Stack Developer with **6+ years** of end-to-end experience — from architecture to production — based in Thun, Switzerland and working remotely for **figure it ag**.

 I work AI-augmented: I define architecture, specs and quality bars, delegate parts of the implementation to AI agents (Claude Code, Gemini, GitHub Copilot), and stay fully accountable for security, performance and code design.
 This workflow has cut delivery times by up to **80%** and operational costs by **25%** — without trading off quality.